Bus Bound

-Bus Bound is an upcoming bus simulator game developed by Stillalive Studios and published by Saber Interactive.
-The game is scheduled to be released for PlayStation 5, Windows and Xbox Series X/S in 2026.
+Bus Bound is a bus simulator game developed by Stillalive Studios and published by Saber Interactive.
+The game was released for PlayStation 5, Windows and Xbox Series X/S on 30 April 2026.

 Gameplay

-Bus Bound is set in a fictional American city of Emberville, where players are able to drive licensed buses, including the Xcelsior 40ft CNG and the Blue Bird Sigma.
+Bus Bound is set in the fictional American city of Emberville.
+Players are able to drive up to 17 licensed buses, including the Xcelsior 40ft CNG and the Blue Bird Sigma.
 As with Bus Simulator 21, a multiplayer would be featured and support up to four players.

 Development and release

 The game was revealed in June at the PC Gaming Show 2025.
 It is developed by Stillalive Studios, who worked on the last three titles of the Bus Simulator series, and published by Saber Interactive.
-The game is set to be launched on PlayStation 5, Windows and Xbox Series X/S in 2026.
+Powered by Unreal Engine 5, the game was launched on PlayStation 5, Windows and Xbox Series X/S on 30 April 2026.

+Reception

+Bus Bound received received "generally favorable" reviews according to review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received mixed reviews, being recommended by 67% of critics.